LaboratoryOpticsBiosciences/bioimageloader/README.md

 ### Why no direct download link to each dataset?
 _bioimageloader_ provides only codes (interfaces) to load data but not data itself.
-We believe that it is important for you to go there, read papers, understand terms and licenses before using their works to appreciate their works, because bioimages themselves are results of paramount time, efforts, and resources.
+We believe that it is important for you to go there, read papers, understand terms and licenses before using their works to **appreciate their works**, because bioimages themselves are results of paramount time, efforts, and resources.
 You still can find links to their project pages or papers at [bioimageloader-docs:Catalogue], and you need follow their instruction to get data.
 Once you downloaded a dataset and unzipped it, (if